erikh/go-transport/README.md

 Please note that there are many constraints in the system as of now:

-* largely only situations where client certs are needed is where this library excels; I hope to change that in the future but this is my current use-case...
+- largely only situations where client certs are needed is where this library excels; I hope to change that in the future but this is my current use-case...
 So until that changes, this library will likely not grow much.
-* only ecdsa keys are supported
+- RSA, ECDSA, PKCS#1 and PKCS#8 PEM are the only supported key formats.
-* You must use a CA that can be verified; this means that self-signed certs are largely out.
+- You must use a CA that can be verified; this means that self-signed certs are largely out.
 Build a real CA instead.

 ## Example